MinnPost/object-sync-for-salesforce/README.md

 ## Installation and setup

-You can find a detailed [initial setup instruction](https://github.com/MinnPost/salesforce-rest-api/blob/master/docs/initial-setup.md) document for this plugin.
+You can find a detailed [initial setup instruction](https://github.com/MinnPost/object-sync-for-salesforce/blob/master/docs/initial-setup.md) document for this plugin.

 ## Classes

-### Salesforce REST API
+### Object Sync for Salesforce

 This is the plugin's main class.
 It does a few things: